 1) Identify your Target Audience

 Before anything else, identify the accounts you need to focus your efforts on.
 To begin with, search for your target companies on LinkedIn then utilize the best LinkedIn automation tools to automatically send connection requests, follow-up messages, and any other activity that you would have otherwise performed manually on this professional platform.
 Go through their list of employees.
-Filter the list by location, industry and service to select the right decision-makers.
+Filter the list by location, industry, and service to select the right decision-makers.
 If needed, go through their job description also.
 Once have the list of your target audience ready, analyze it and discover the best types of posts, and best time to post your content.

 2) Follow your Target Audience

 Connect with the audience identified in step 1.
 Monitor what kind of content they share or publish on LinkedIn and try to gauge their interests, and avoid using duplicate content.
 Find if these decision-makers have a Twitter account or a professional blog.
 If yes, follow them there as well.
-Now that some of these people will follow you back on social media, you will get ample opportunities to engage and take the conversation forward.
+Now that some of these people will follow you back on social media, you will get sample opportunities to engage and take the conversation forward.

 3) Optimize your Social Listening

-Look for all the relevant keywords related to your target accounts: their company name, decision-makers, product/service and even jargon related to their industry.
+Look for all the relevant keywords related to your target accounts: their company name, decision-makers, product/service, and even jargon related to their industry.
 Use a credible social media listening tool like Hootsuite or Sprout Social to gather and analyze this data or you can use SE Ranking SEO Software to boost your media visibility.
-The social media sentiment analysis tools will help you understand what your target accounts are saying and what all is being published about them.
+The social media sentiment analysis tools will help you understand what your target accounts are saying and what is being published about them.
 It will offer you a base for crafting a suitable content marketing strategy.

 4) Tune your Content Strategy

 Now that you understand your target audience well, all you need to do is to craft content with a tool such as Clearscope, that caters to their needs and interests.
 Publish blog posts that address their pain areas or aspirations and use insightful lessons to boost your business.
 Mention your target company or their key executives in your posts, reference quotes from their key decision-makers.
 Ask these executives to write guest posts for your social pages, share and republish their blog posts on your account, create interactive quizzes, and so on.
 Visual content like video is more engaging to your audience!
 Sure it may take a lot of time, money, and overall effort producing video content but you can always use an easy advertisement maker to make the process easier.
-When you devise content marketing strategy around specific targets, you will certainly grab their attention.
+When you devise a content marketing strategy around specific targets, you will certainly grab their attention.